Superengine

 Superengine are an Indie/Pop band originating from Perth, Western Australia.
+They have performed with bands such as Angus and Julia Stone, Charles Jenkins (Icecream Hands), Dappled Cities Fly, The Panda Band, Schvendes, Faith in Plastics, the Autumn Isles and Institut Polaire.

 History

 Formation

-From the ashes of the Perth three/six piece 'Mister Tickle' (1996–2002) was born Superengine.
+Superengine descended from the Perth group 'Mister Tickle' (1996–2002).

-Superengine is self described as an eclectic mix of drums, bass, guitar, keys and vocal harmonies entwined with trumpet, trombone, percussion and xylophone.

-Superengine has performed with bands such as Angus and Julia Stone, Charles Jenkins (Icecream Hands), Dappled Cities Fly, The Panda Band, Schvendes, Faith in Plastics, the Autumn Isles and Institut Polaire.

 Early years

 From 2003 to 2005, Superengine had only a demo recording and live shows to showcase their talent.
 Even so, the demo was played substantially on local radio stations, especially RTRFM, amongst others.
 Superengine performed at RTRFM's 'In the Pines' event in 2005 to critical acclaim.